Secular Pro-Life

 Las leyes que regulan el aborto reducen internacionalmente las tasas de aborto, pero altas tasas de embarazo no deseado pueden ocultar este efecto.

-February 1, 2023/0 Comments/in en español, Legislation, laws, and court cases, Research, Uncategorized /by Guest Blogger
+February 1, 2023/0 Comments/in en español, Legislation, laws, & court cases, Research /by Guest Blogger

 [This article is a Spanish translation of “Abortion laws decrease abortion rates internationally, but high unintended pregnancy rates can mask this effect” courtesy of volunteer Pablo Caballero.
-If you’re interested in volunteering to translate our content, please contact us.]
+If you’re interested in volunteering to translate our content, please fill out our volunteer survey.]
 [Una versión de esta publicación está disponible en Twitter aquí .]
-En septiembre de 2020, The Lancet […]
+En septiembre de 2020, […]

 Read more